 Although daunting, cases such as Chiquita and Kiobel are vital in efforts to reign in the most egregious corporate abuses.
 While the Kiobel decision no doubt established limits to these efforts in U.S. courts, there are still many tools available in U.S. courts to human rights advocates, and they must be used wisely and aggressively in order to deter would-be corporate abusers from engaging in questionable conduct.

 The attorneys at Pavich Law Group, P.C., are established leaders in efforts to hold corporations accountable for their human rights and corporate abuses.
-If you or a loved one has been victimized by the actions of a corporation, contact Pavich Law Group, P.C., today for a free consultation.
+If you or a loved one has been victimized by the actions of a corporation, contact Pavich Law Group, P.C., today for a initial consultation.
 You may be entitled to compensation for any wrong you may have suffered.